kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     ![](images/10-06-2024(4).png)

-7. Once the storage account is created, you will be prompted with the Bash window, as shown in the below screenshot.
+7. Once the storage account is created, you will be prompted with the Bash window, as shown in the screenshot below.

     ![](images/cloudshell.png)